 Instructions

-- Heat a large sauce pan over medium heat.
+- Heat a large, deep sauce pan* over medium heat.
 Chop the bacon into small pieces, about 1/4"-1/2", and add to the hot pan.
 Cook bacon until brown and crispy, then transfer the bacon to a plate lined with paper towel to drain.
-Leave the bacon fat in the pan.
+Leave the bacon fat in the saucepan.

 - Stir in the flour.
 Let it cook 1-2 minutes to cook out the "flour" taste.

 - Add potatoes, chicken broth, whole milk, smoked paprika, and another good pinch of salt.
 Stir.
-Bring the pot up to a boil, and let it sit undisturbed for 15 minutes.
+Bring the contents of the saucepan up to a boil, and let it sit undisturbed for 15 minutes.

 - Turn the heat down.
 Check to make sure you can easily pierce a potato with a fork, which indicates that they are cooked through.
 Once the soup has stopped bubbling, carefully use an immersion blender to blend the soup into a smooth, creamy texture.
 Stir in heavy cream, sour cream, and a healthy pinch of freshly cracked black pepper.
 Taste, then season with more salt and pepper to taste.